Do You Know What I Mean

 "Do You Know What I Mean" is a song written and performed by Lee Michaels.
 It was produced by Michaels.

 It reached #6 on the U.S. Billboard Hot 100 and #4 on the Cash Box Top 100 in the summer of 1971.
 The song was featured on his 1971 album, 5th.

 The single ranked #19 on Billboard's Year-End Hot 100 singles of 1971.

-Background

-The song is about the fact that he saw his ex-girlfriend having an affair with his best friend.
-He asks her if she still cares for him, to which she replies, in a spoken voice, that he had not expressed his love for her for "nearly" 4 years, and this has been very painful for her.
-He may now understand how she has been feeling, but it is too late; she tells him he had better find someone new.
+in the song, the narrator finds his girlfriend having an affair with his best friend. he asks her why she left him, in which she explains that because he had not shown his love for her for four years, she felt hurt, and tells him to find someone new.